 Though most use only the auto functions on such cameras, some of these do offer advanced features that can help you learn advanced techniques.
 With a wide range of features and capabilities packed in a small & compact body, a point and shoot camera offers great value if you’re interested in taking photos.

 A Compact / Point and Shoot Camera is the easiest to use, compared to other cameras, and lets you take quality pictures without having to do any manual settings.
 Not everybody would like to prepare for a shot by making several menu settings.
 All they want is to click a button and expect the photos to be there.
 That is where Point and Shoot Cameras make perfect sense.
 Here we take a look at the best digital compact cameras.

-Because of advances in digital camera technology, digital cameras have become cheaper yet are packed with features.
+Because of advances in digital camera technology, these small digital cameras have become cheaper yet are packed with features.
 So even though you may want something for hobby photography, or need one that you can take along on holidays, you get cameras that have the capabilities to click cool pics, and even videos.

 Be it young adults, parents or young children, everyone loves to click pictures, especially when it is some important occasion or a family outing.
 So owning a camera is must for most of us nowadays.

 What to Look For?

 Compact cameras are reasonably priced, give great results, and most of them are simple point-and-shoot cameras (just point the camera towards the subject and click).

 Here are some more characteristics of these cameras.